Have one to sell? Sell now

 2. I generally ship on M/W/F

-3. I do not use tracking numbers on most small items.
+3. I now use tracking numbers on all domestic items.

 To get the shipping discount wait for my invoice.
 DO NOT pay before